Multi-Scale Node Embeddings for Graph Modeling and Generation: Introduction

-To tackle the renormalization problem on networks, several methods have been proposed in the literature, but they all rely on strong assumptions that limit their use cases \cite{2023_MSNR_Garuccio}.
-More concretely, the most promising one \cite{2023_GRW_Zheng} assumes that the nodes are embedded in a hyperbolic plane, all the coarser networks are \textit{scale-free} and the block-nodes contain $r = 2$ micro-nodes.
-The latter restriction doesn't allow to aggregate the nodes with the ``most natural'' way induced by the studied phenomenon, e.g. geographical distances for the WTW or the sector (industry) for the ION.
-To overcome this limitation, the \textit{multi-scale} model \cite{2023_MSNR_Garuccio} was proposed, which is \textit{generalizable} at higher levels and allows for any arbitrary partition of the microscopic nodes.
-Indeed, the block parameters are \textit{uniquely} obtained by summing the \textit{vectors} of the nodes belonging to a community (\textit{renormalization rule}) - this mimics the \textit{unique} identification of the coarser network starting from the microscopic one.
+Several methods have been proposed in the literature, to solve the multi-scale-classification problem, but they all rely on strong assumptions that limit their use cases \cite{2023_MSNR_Garuccio}.
+The most promising one \cite{2018_MultiScale_Unfolding_GarciaPerez} assumes that the nodes are embedded in a hyperbolic plane, all the coarser networks are \textit{scale-free} and the block-nodes contain $r$ micro-nodes.
+The latter restriction doesn't allow to aggregate the nodes with the ``most natural'' partition induced by the studied phenomenon, e.g. geographical distances for the WTW or the sector (industry) for the ION.
+To overcome these limitations, the multi-scale model was designed \cite{2023_MSNR_Garuccio} to be generalizable at higher levels, whereas allowing for any arbitrary partition of the microscopic nodes.
+Specifically, for each block, its \textit{scalar} parameters, or fitnesses, is \textit{uniquely} obtained by summing the fitnesses of its internal nodes (\textit{renormalization rule}).
+This operation can be seen as the counterpart, in the parameter space, of the aggregation procedure.
+Note that also the latter operation \textit{uniquely} identifies a community starting from its microscopic members.

-In this work, we enhance the scalar \textit{multi-scale} model with \textit{node embeddings} (MSM).
-The \textit{renormalization rule} for vectors is shown in \autoref{fig:MSNE_ResQuest}: each community \textit{embedding} is the summation of its lower-level ones.
-Therefore, the MSM provides an interpretation of the \textit{sum} of node embeddings, which is rarely addressed in the literature\footnote{The successes of Natural Language Processing are also due to the effective representation of a phrase obtained by summing the embedding for each word of it \cite{2013_Word2Vec_Mikolov}.
-This is hardly replicated in a graph setting as it is intrinsically more complex than a language.} \cite{2018_Towards_Interpretation_Dalmia}.
-Due to the \textit{renormalization rule}, the MSM has the additional benefit of having to be fitted only at the ground level, further implying a lower computational complexity with respect to a single-scale model to be tailored at every level.
+In this work, we equip the scalar multi-scale model with node embeddings (MSM), for which the \textit{summation rule} on vectors is shown in \autoref{fig:MSNE_ResQuest}.
+The benefits are two-folds.
+On the one hand, it provides an interpretation of the sum of node embeddings, which is rarely addressed in the literature\footnote{The successes of the Natural Language Processing are also due to the effective representation of a phrase obtained by summing the embedding for each word\cite{2013_Word2Vec_Mikolov}.
+This is hardly replicated in a graph setting, as it is more complex than a language \cite{2017_GCN_Kipf}.} \cite{2018_Towards_Interpretation_Dalmia}.
+The MSM, instead, assumes that the community vector is the sum of the embeddings of its members.
+Therefore, the node parameters are now used as vectors, that can be summed as in a proper vector space.
+The second benefit is that the MSM can be fitted even only at the microscopic level, since the coarser-block embeddings can be obtained under summation.
+In other words, there is no need to re-fit the model at higher scales.
+This further implies a lower-computational complexity with respect to a single-scale model that has to be refitted at every level.